e-vinci/js2/README.md

    This site has been created by using Gatsby.

-2.  **Install depedencies**
+2.  **Install dependencies**

-    Navigate into the site’s directory and install its depedencies.
+    Navigate into the site’s directory and install its dependencies.

     ```shell
     npm i --legacy-peer-deps